Justaus3r/Ccube/README.md

 # Ccube

 ![language](https://badgen.net/badge/Language/Python/cyan)
 ![semver](https://badgen.net/badge/Semantic-Version/0.1.0/purple)

-A small and very simple python script to check for Collatz conjecture.can automatically save the current number on iteration upon abortion.also has the ability to resume the check from a given number.
+A small and very simple python script to check for Collatz conjecture.it can automatically save the current number on iteration upon abortion.also has the ability to resume the check from a given number.

 ### So what the hell is collatz conjecture:
 Copllatz conjecture is a mathematical conjecture that concerns to following sequence: